Search Site

 Importantly, an automatic stay is put into place once the Chapter 7 petition is filed, prohibiting creditors from taking legal action against you, or attempting to collect any debts.
 In addition, mortgage lenders are not permitted to foreclose on your home while bankruptcy proceedings are ongoing.

-With offices in Athens, Douglasville, Gainesville, Lawrenceville, Marietta, and Scottdale, Jeff Field & Associates guides clients through the nuances of Chapter 7 bankruptcy proceedings throughout the Atlanta metropolitan area.
+With offices in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta, and Scottdale, Jeff Field & Associates guides clients through the nuances of Chapter 7 bankruptcy proceedings throughout the Atlanta metropolitan area.
 To schedule an appointment, call 404-381-1278 or contact us online.

 More on this topic: